 Union Lake (898 acres)

-Union Lake, a substantial 898-acre man-made reservoir, is snuggled in the southern part of New Jersey, specifically in the town of Millville.
-However, despite being man-made, it’s still one of the biggest lakes in New Jersey.
-Dating back to the 1790s, when it was just a tiny reservoir created by damming the Maurice River, Union Lake has evolved into a significant aquatic feature after 1868, when the Millville Manufacturing Company built a new dam, beefing up its size considerably.
+Union Lake is an 898-acre man-made reservoir in the southern part of New Jersey, specifically in the town of Millville and one of the biggest lakes in New Jersey.
+Its creation dates back to the 1790s when it started as a tiny reservoir after the creation of a small dam that was built on the Maurice River.
+However, in 1868 the reservoir got a lot bigger after the Millville Manufacturing Company built another dam nearby, considerably increasing the reservoir’s size.

 Lake Tappan (1,255 acres)

-Lake Tappan in New Jersey, sprawling across 1,255 acres, is quite the aquatic marvel in Bergen County.
-Created to quench the thirst of nearby areas, it holds a staggering 3.5 billion US gallons of water.
-Each day, it dutifully releases up to 13 million gallons downstream to the Oradell Reservoir, a neighbor that lies entirely within Bergen County.
-Located at a modest elevation of 56 feet, Lake Tappan is a recreational hotspot, where the locals and visitors alike can indulge in a bit of fishing or boating.
+Lake Tappan in New Jersey, sprawling across 1,255 acres, is the aquatic marvel of Bergen County.
+The lake holds a staggering 3.5 billion gallons of water and it releases up to 13 million gallons of its water every day downstream to the neighboring Oradell Reservoir, also in Bergen County.
+Located at a modest elevation of 56 feet, Lake Tappan is a recreational hotspot, where the locals and visitors go to relax, do water sports, go fishing or boating.

 Spruce Run Reservoir (1,290 acres)

-Spruce Run Reservoir, spreading over a generous 1,290 acres in New Jersey’s Hunterdon County, is a real heavyweight in the world of lakes in New Jersey.
-This water-filled haven is cozily nestled within the rolling hills of Union and Clinton Townships, offering a picturesque setting that’s just begging for a day trip.
+Spruce Run Reservoir, with an area of 1,290 acres in New Jersey’s Hunterdon County, is a real heavyweight in the world of lakes in this part of the country.
+This water-filled haven is cozily nestled within the rolling hills of Union and Clinton Townships, surrounded by a picturesque setting that’s just begging for a day trip.
 Spruce Run is one of the first water supply facilities constructed and operated by the state and currently, it’s the third-largest reservoir in New Jersey, and a paradise for picnickers, swimmers, fishermen, boaters, and campers.

 Greenwood Lake (1,920 acres)

-Greenwood Lake straddles the border of New York and New Jersey, laying in the Town of Warwick, New York (Orange County), and West Milford, New Jersey (Passaic County).
-It’s a lake with quite the backstory, originally known as “Quampium” by the Munsee Native Americans and later renamed “Long Pond” by European settlers in the 18th century, who were drawn to the area for farming and ironmaking.
+Greenwood is a beautiful lake located at the border of New York and New Jersey, in near proximity to the Town of Warwick in New York (Orange County), and the town of West Milford in New Jersey (Passaic County).
+The lake was originally known as “Quampium” a name given by the Munsee Native Americans who inhabited these lands for centuries and was later renamed to “Long Pond” by European settlers in the 18th century.

 The lake we see today is the result of several modifications over the years.
-Around 1765, Peter Hasenclever of The American Company dammed the lake to enlarge it for water power used at the Long Pond Ironworks.
-Then, in 1837, it underwent another transformation when the Morris Canal & Banking Company built a new dam at its current location to supply water to the Morris Canal.
+First it was enlarged in 1765 when The American Company created a dam to enlarge the lake to provide more water for the Long Pond Ironworks and in 1837, the Morris Canal & Banking Company built another, new dam to supply water to the Morris Canal.
 This expansion not only increased the lake’s size but also created new geographical features like the East Arm and Chapel Island.

 And if you’re planning to combine you trip to Jersey with a visit of the Big Apple, check out this list of things you only find in New York, this shopping guide to New York, this guide to solo travel in New York, and this guide to Niagara Falls for couples.